KSterl090/Udacity-Business-Analytics/README.md

 Overview

 In this program, I learned the foundational data analysis skills that apply across functions and industries.
-At the end of the course,  will learn how to analyze and build models in Excel, query databases using SQL, and create informative visualizations of your data using Tableau.
+At the end of the course,  I learned how to analyze and build models in Excel, query databases using SQL, and create informative visualizations of your data using Tableau.

 # Project 1: Insights from Data